Skip to main content

 4. Add a server function

-Create functions/createNote.ts:
+Create apps/api/functions/createNote.ts:

 import { mutation, v } from "@pylonsync/functions";